ugo-emekauwa/hx-html-plugin-auto-installer/README.md

     If the Cisco HyperFlex HTML Plug-In is already installed, the installer will automatically exit.

 ## Use Cases:
-The HyperFlex HTML Plug-In Automated Installer is part of the automation solution used to support the following upcoming Cisco Data Center product demonstrations on Cisco dCloud:
+The HyperFlex HTML Plug-In Automated Installer is part of the automation solution used to support the following Cisco Data Center product demonstrations on Cisco dCloud:

-1. _Cisco HyperFlex Edge 4.5 with Intersight v1 (All Flash, 3-Node)_
+1. [_Cisco HyperFlex Edge 4.5 with Intersight v1 (All Flash, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/760975) - See the section **Deploy HyperFlex Using API**.
-2. _Cisco HyperFlex Edge 4.5 with Intersight v1 (All Flash, 2-Node)_
+2. [_Cisco HyperFlex Edge 4.5 with Intersight v1 (Hybrid, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/760974) - See the section **Deploy HyperFlex Using API**.
-3. _Cisco HyperFlex Edge 4.5 with Intersight v1 (Hybrid, 2-Node)_
+3. [_Cisco HyperFlex Edge 4.5 with Intersight v1 (All Flash, 3-Node)_](https://dcloud-cms.cisco.com/demo/cisco-hyperflex-edge-4-5-with-intersight-v1-all-flash-3-node) - See the section **Deploy HyperFlex Using API**.

 Cisco dCloud is available at [https://dcloud.cisco.com](https://dcloud.cisco.com), where product demonstrations and labs can be found in the Catalog.